ddoeppner/ONE-Record/working_draft/API/docs/action-requests.md

 ONE Record uses a generic action request pattern to support the process of one organization requesting an action that must be approved by another organization.
-Examples include [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest), where the subscriber asks the publisher to subscribe him/her on a LogisticsObject; or the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest), where a `User of a LogisticsObject` submits a [Change](https://onerecord.iata.org/ns/api#Change) of a LogisticsObject that must be approved and applied by the `Owner of the LogisticsObject`.
+Examples include [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest), where the subscriber asks the publisher to subscribe him/her on a LogisticsObject; or the [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest), where a `User of a LogisticsObject` submits a [Change](https://onerecord.iata.org/ns/api#Change) of a LogisticsObject that must be approved and applied by the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object).

 While the creation of Action Requests by submitting Change, Subscription or Access Delegation objects is described in the previous sections, this section describes the managing of Action Requests.
-This enables users and owners to view and revoke action requests, and enables owners to change the status of an ActionRequest, i.e. to accept or reject.
+This enables users and holders to view and revoke action requests, and enables holders to change the status of an ActionRequest, i.e. to accept or reject.

 **Guidelines for Action Requests in ONE Record:**

 - An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST be accessible via the URI of the [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) (requires sufficient permissions)
-- An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST only be accepted or reject by the `Owner of the Logistics Object`
+- An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) MUST only be accepted or reject by the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object)
-- An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) where [isRequestedBy](https://onerecord.iata.org/ns/api#requestedBy) is the `Owner of the Logistics Object` SHOULD be accepted and processed directly.
+- An [ActionRequest](https://onerecord.iata.org/ns/api#ActionRequest) where [isRequestedBy](https://onerecord.iata.org/ns/api#requestedBy) is the [`Holder of the LogisticsObject`](./concepts.md#holder-of-a-logistics-object) SHOULD be accepted and processed directly.
 - A [ChangeRequest](https://onerecord.iata.org/ns/api#ChangeRequest) MUST only be revoked as long as it is in `REQUEST_PENDING` status
 - An [AccessDelegationRequest](https://onerecord.iata.org/ns/api#AccessDelegationRequest) MUST only be revoked by the `Delegator` or the `Delegate`
 - A [SubscriptionRequest](https://onerecord.iata.org/ns/api#SubscriptionRequest) MUST only be revoked by the `Requestor`/`Subscriber` or the `Publisher`